raccoongang/OLGA/README.md

 pip install -r requirements.txt
 ```

-Do migrate command and you are able to run server and start develop:
+Type migrate command, so that you are able to run server:

 ```
 ./manage.py migrate